FLUPS -- a flexible and performant massively parallel Fourier transform library: Introduction

-The applications of the Fourier transform are numerous, and in particular when solving PDEs in fields such as fluids dynamics or gravitational problems.
-In the specific field of computational fluid dynamics, incompressibility is accounted for through a Poisson equation which is often solved using an FFT-based Poisson solver \cite{Caprace:2020a,Gillis:2019,Gabbard:2022}.
-Despite its relevance, a software with enough flexibility to be used in practice while retaining its parallel performances at large scale is still missing, hence forcing the users to write their own, usually not optimized implementations.
 Based on our computational fluid dynamics expertise, we identify three main requirements for a distributed implementation of the Fourier transform to be convenient: \begin{enumerate} \item the combination of various FFT types must be supported and efficient.
-We here refer to real-to-real, real-to-complex, and complex-to-complex FFTs, as many PDE simulations rely on real numbers; \item the user-provided data should be given either in a cell-centered or a node-centered data layout; \item the required flexibility on the user side must not compromise the parallel performances, both measured by the scalability metrics and the time-to-solution. \end{enumerate}
+We here refer to real-to-real, real-to-complex, and complex-to-complex FFTs, as many PDE simulations rely on real numbers; \item the user-provided data should be given either in a cell-centered or a node-centered data layout, \revthree{as defined in \cref{sec2_point_convention}}; \item the required flexibility on the user side must not compromise the parallel \revthree{performance}, both measured \typo{by scalability metrics} and the time-to-solution. \end{enumerate}

-The original \code{flups} library\cite{Caprace:2021} focuses on the first and partially on the third requirement while omitting the second one.
-The authors proposed a software for the resolution of unbounded Poisson equations in 3D on uniform distributed grids with various boundary conditions: periodic, even, odd, and unbounded, and all their combinations.
-The various combinations lead to $10$ different combinations of the different FFTs in each direction ($1,000$ in total).
-To reduce the computational cost, the proposed approach has been to reorder the transforms: perform first the real-to-real, then the real-to-complex, and finally the complex-to-complex directions.
-However the implementation does not support the node-centered data layout and offers unsatisfying performances, especially with unconventional distribution of unknowns.
+The original \code{flups} library\cite{Caprace:2021} focuses on the first and partially on the third requirement while omitting the second one. \revtwo{ The authors proposed a software for the resolution of unbounded Poisson equations in 3D on uniform distributed grids with various boundary conditions (BCs) and all their combinations.
+They sort the different BCs into $4$ categories: (1) the even and odd BCs corresponding to DST/DCT, (2) semi-unbounded BCs using extra padding and a DCT/DST, (3) periodic BCs via the DFT, and (4) unbounded BCs through DFT and extra padding.
+To reduce the computational cost, \flups reorders the transforms according to the cost entailed by the BC type, starting with the most affordable ones.
+It thus follows the order: (1), (2), (3), and finally (4). } However the implementation does not support the node-centered data layout and offers unsatisfying \revthree{time-to-solution}, especially with unconventional distribution of unknowns.